 See how ZoomInfo turns event engagement into pipeline intelligence.

-The strongest B2B demand generation programs don't choose between a webinar platform and a data platform.
+The strongest B2B demand generation programs do not choose between a webinar platform and a data platform.
 They use both.
 Goldcast or ON24 captures the engagement.
 ZoomInfo provides the intelligence that makes it actionable.
 One generates the signal.
 The other provides the context to act on it.
 Together, they turn a webinar from a marketing activity into a revenue event.

 Goldcast vs. ON24 vs. ZoomInfo FAQ